fmaguire/mag_sim_paper/manuscript.md

 K.G. was supported by a Natural Sciences and Engineering Research Council of Canada (NSERC) Collaborative Research and Training Experience (CREATE) Bioinformatics scholarship.
 B.J, W.Y.V.L., and K.G. also held Simon Fraser University (SFU) Omics and Data Sciences fellowships.
 F.S.L.B. holds an SFU Distinguished Professorship and R.G.B. is a Professor and Associate Dean Research at Dalhousie University.
-Additionally, this work was partially supported by Genome Canada and NSERC grants to R.G.B. and F.S.L.B.
+Additionally, this work was partially supported by Genome Canada and NSERC grants to R.G.B. and F.S.L.B., and the authors thank the SFU Research Computing Group and Compute Canada for compute resource support.

 ## Author Information